+Despite considerable relaxation of COVID restrictions in Switzerland many employers are still running restrictions and safety measures on their employees, especially those not vaccinated.
 This page contains guidelines which are to be followed by all our employees in accordance with the latest ordnance issued by the Swiss Federal Government.
-Last update: 6 October 2020.
+Last update: 6 August 2021.

 Coronavirus Special Measures